You should purchase Richard Keyt's Gold LLC package that includes a custom revocable living trust for the following reasons:

 • A person who wants to leave assets to a charity.

-• If you purchase our Gold LLC package you get a $500 discount if you hire Arizona wills and trusts attorney Richard Keyt and his son Richard C. Keyt to prepare your Gold estate plan with a comprehensive 80 – 100 page revocable living trust.
-To learn why you need a Will and a Trust for your family read my free ebook called “Family Asset Protection.”
-See the contents and cost for an estate plan.
-Book a free office, phone or Zoom video consultation with one of the Keyts at www.keytlaw.com/calendar.
+6. If You Buy Our Gold LLC You Will Get a $1,000 Discount Off Our Estate Plan.
+If you purchase our Gold LLC formation package, you get a $1,000 discount if you hire Arizona wills and trusts attorney Richard Keyt and his son Richard C. Keyt to prepare your custom estate plan with a comprehensive 80 – 100 page revocable living trust.
+To learn why you need a Will and Trust for your family, read my free ebook called “Family Asset Protection.”
+See the price and the 25 documents and services you will get if you buy our estate plan.
+To get free answers to your estate plan questions or to buy an estate plan, book a free office, phone, or Zoom video meeting with one of the Keyts at www.keytlaw.com/calendar.

 ________________